 Your network security architecture should reduce security vulnerabilities within your environment.
 Ensure multi-tiered architecture is designed with security in mind, just like the defence in depth principle.
 Firewalls should be placed at the junction of all network areas, not just at the network perimeter.
-Use the built-in firewall functionality to ensure protection at the hosts/devices level.
+Use the built-in firewall functionality to ensure protection of cyber security principles at the hosts/devices level.
 Implement anti-DDoS protections and related security controls at the network perimeter.
 Consider utilising host and network-based intrusion detection systems (IDS) & intrusion detection systems (IPS).

 Monitor and test security controls

 Designing and deploying security controls is half winning the battle without knowing if they are doing the job they were meant for.
 This is where an independent third-party security services provider like Cyphere can assess and identify gaps in your controls.
 Controls validation offers weaknesses and recommendations on risk remediation plans to help reduce your attack surface.